 As per my knowledge, both of these names are basically associated with Agora Financial.
 They are said to be the senior market analysts.
 Let’s come back to the point and firstly find out how the system really works.

 The website features three types of plans, namely Silver ($49 per year), Platinum ($79 per year) and Gold ($89 per year).
 Did you notice something strange?
 Read the prices again!

 Isn’t strange that the Platinum membership is actually cheaper than the Gold membership?
 Well, there is a reason behind this.
 It is the result of a smart marketing move which I’ve never seen anywhere else.
 The Platinum membership is shown with $99 a year (crossed) and $79 is the discounted price.
-So, obviously, everybody will reject the Gold membership ($89 per year) which offers less features than the Platinum plan.
-Effectively, they’re offering more features with a package which is 10$ cheaper than a plan which offers less features.
+So, obviously, everybody will reject the Gold membership ($89 per year) which offers fewer features than the Platinum plan.
+Effectively, they’re offering more features with a package which is 10$ cheaper than a plan which offers fewer features.
 Realistically speaking, there are only two plans, and the Gold plan is just a trick and only a fool would opt for it.

 What Do You Get?